WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-18-Automating-the-hardest-testing-problem-I-ever-had.markdown

 1. Backward engineered the Microsoft Live claims provider and wrote my own.
 This took two weeks of reading the SharePoint code to determine what it believed a Microsoft Live claims provider looked like, because there was no documentation.
 2. Create an in-memory user identity service that the claims provider would use to get accounts from and which I could forcibly sync to the User Profile Service on-demand.
 I added an API to this service that allowed me to change the User Principal Name of a user at will
 3. Created test library tasks to invoke User Profile to SharePoint sync, and to have the user visit each of the relevant SharePoint UI locations to cover the tests

+This done, I was able to run the entire scenario on a single box, Microsoft Live and Active Directory completely removed from the environment.
+I still had to have the SharePoint site up and running inside IIS and come in through the UI.

 This was a tremendous amount of work, but we were losing a lot of money from angry customers online dropping subscriptions.
 We needed something to cover changes